pubkey/rxdb/docs-src/docs/rx-storage.md

 The Dexie.js based storage is based on the [Dexie.js](https://github.com/dexie/Dexie.js) IndexedDB wrapper.
 It stores the data inside of a browsers IndexedDB database and has a very small bundle size. **If you are new to RxDB, you should start with the Dexie.js RxStorage**.
 [Read more](./rx-storage-dexie.md)

-### LokiJS

-The LokiJS based storage is based on the [LokiJS](https://github.com/techfort/LokiJS) database.
-It has the special behavior of loading all data into memory at app start and therefore has the best performance when running operations over a small to mid sized dataset.
-[Read more](./rx-storage-lokijs.md)

 ### Memory